 The road’s unpaved and the weather forbidding.
 Ruts and puddles abound.
 There are no signposts, no hints as to how long the trip will take.
 There’s just the road, stretching out in front of me.
 Walking is an act of faith.

-the idea of it, the realities of the journey scare me but i want that promised life. i want days that aren’t about ugly feelings and hard struggles. one foot hits the path, and then another. i’m walking.
+The realities of the journey ahead scare me, but I want that promised life.
+I want more than hard feelings and buckets of self-loathing.
+One foot hits the path and then the other.
+I’m walking.